Legal Experience That Stands Out

 Mr. O’Boyle is a member of the Pennsylvania and New Jersey Bars and is admitted to practice in the United States Supreme Court, the Third Circuit Court of Appeals and the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania and the District of New Jersey.

 Mr. O’Boyle is an active member of the Pennsylvania Bar Association.
 He is currently the Immediate Past Chair of the Young Lawyers Division and serves on the PBA’s Board of Governors.
-He is also a member of the PBA House of Delegates.
+He is also a member of the PBA House of Delegates and is active in several committees.

 Mr. O’Boyle is also an active member of the Montgomery Bar Association.
-He is currently the co-chair of the MBA’s Rules of Civil Court Committee.
+In January 2022, he was elected Secretary and serves on the Board of Directors.
+He also continues to serve as the co-chair of the MBA’s Rules of Civil Court Committee.
 He previously served as a member of the Board of Directors, a member of the Executive Council, the Chair of the Young Lawyers Section, and the Chair of the MBA’s Law Reporter Committee.
 He is a past Editor of the MBA’s Law Reporter.

 Mr. O’Boyle is the Vice President of the Montgomery Bar Foundation and also a Fellow of the Foundation.